eXpert-Framework/EncodeXpert/README.md

 - The application does not run on macOS Sequoia (version 15), because of Gatekeeper.

 ## 🙏 Special thanks
+**Special thanks to:**

 Special thanks to my programming teacher for helping and motivating me. :-)
 Special thanks to my friend, *David*, for alpha, beta, and prototype testing. :-)